dxps/dotfiles/devices/gmmk_2_compact/using_official_qmk/readme.md

 Following my guide of setting up the official QMK firmware, and just adapted the `udev` rules, as documented in my guide for [GMMK 2 Compact using GloriousThrall QMK](https://gloriousforum.com/t/qmk-install-keymap-guide-for-gmmk-2-compact-on-ubuntu-distros/14529).

+Now, trying using the official QMK firmware, that is initializing using `qmk setup`.

 <br/>

 ### Keymaps